Marcus Semien Player Props: Rangers vs. Angels

-Marcus Semien, with a slugging percentage of .395 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the Los Angeles Angels, with Tyler Anderson on the mound, May 5 at 9:38 PM ET.
+Marcus Semien -- 2-for-4 with a double and an RBI in his most recent game -- will be in action for the Texas Rangers against the Los Angeles Angels, with Reid Detmers on the hill, on May 6 at 9:07 PM ET.

+He racked up two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Angels.

 Marcus Semien Game Info & Props vs. the Angels